MacksonMesquita/SlackBot/README.md

 ---
 ### Supporting for other language 👇
 <br>
-Ins this repository yo find a Slackbot made with Python
+In this repository yo find a Slackbot made with Python
 <br>
 <br>